Najee Harris Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Matchup vs. Baltimore

-- Harris will go up against a Ravens squad that allows 84.2 rushing yards per game and is the NFL's second-ranked rush defense.
+- In terms of defending against the run, the Ravens are second in the NFL, conceding 84.2 yards per game.

-- This year the Ravens are ranked 10th in the NFL in rushing touchdowns allowed (10).
+- This year the Ravens are ranked 10th in the league in rushing touchdowns conceded (10).

 Recent Performances

-- In his last three games, Harris has racked up 46 carries for 167 yards (55.7 per game) and one touchdown.
+- In his last three games, Harris has rushed for 167 yards (55.7 per game) on 46 carries with one touchdown.

 Harris' Pittsburgh Teammates